Putting on the Thinking Hats: A Survey on Chain of Thought Fine-tuning from the Perspective of Human Reasoning Mechanism: CHALLENGES FUTURE DIRECTIONS

 \subsection{Black cap: stop overthinking}

-In the reasoning process of LLMs, incorporating reflective capabilities aims to enhance the monitoring and error-correction over reasoning steps of LLMs.
-However, current LLMs perform comprehensive reflection on each reasoning step in relatively simple or highly deterministic tasks.
-Such “over-reflection” \cite{sui2025stop} results in prolonged reasoning paths, not only consuming computational resources but also introducing unnecessary complexity.
-Therefore, a key challenge lies in designing reflective mechanisms capable of distinguishing “necessary reflection” from “redundant reflection,” enabling LLMs to perform self-checks only when truly needed while directly producing outputs in obvious or low-risk steps.
-Implementing such adaptive and timely reflective capabilities not only helps improve reasoning efficiency but may also enhance the model’s reliability in complex tasks, thereby significantly reducing response time while maintaining reasoning quality.
+Incorporating reflection into LLM reasoning aims to improve monitoring and error correction.
+However, current models often perform exhaustive reflection even on simple or deterministic tasks, leading to over-reflection \cite{sui2025stop}, longer reasoning paths, unnecessary complexity, and increased computational cost.
+A key challenge is designing mechanisms that distinguish necessary from redundant reflection, triggering self-checks only when needed and producing direct outputs for low-risk steps.
+Such adaptive reflection could improve efficiency and reliability in complex tasks, reducing latency while maintaining reasoning quality.